applicaster/developer.applicaster.com/book/plugins/general-abilities/refresh-and-navigation/refresh-and-navigation.md

 1. In your podspec file add a dependency to `ZappPlugins`.
 The minimum `ZappPlugins` version required is v11.0.3.
 2. In your plugin adapter class add an import to `ZappPlugins`.
-3. The plugin can be tested with Zapp-iOS v13.0.0 and above.
+3. The plugin can be tested with `minimum` of `Zapp-iOS v13.0.0 and above`.

 See below the main useable methods: